IABTechLab/uid2docs/api/v1/sdks/snowflake_integration.md

 3, NULL, NULL, NULL
 ```
 The following table shows the result schema elements in context:
 The result includes two UIDs and a BUCKET_ID as shown in ID examples 1 and 2.
-ID 3 shows a NULL result from improperly formatted emails:
+ID 3 shows a NULL result from improperly formatted emails.

 |ID|UID|BUCKET_ID|
 | :--- | :--- | :---|